BestTimesToVisit.com Logo

 Getting Around Seattle, Washington, USA

-Seattle's extensive bus network covers most of the city and surrounding areas.
-It's an affordable and accessible option, reaching neighborhoods and attractions not served by light rail.
+Seattle's extensive bus network covers almost every corner of the city and surrounding areas.
+They are great for reaching neighborhoods not directly served by the light rail, like Fremont or Ballard.

 Seattle Streetcar